 Arriving in Chicxulub before going to Chichen Itza and standing as close to the center of the impact site as I could get, I gazed skyward and wondered what it must have been like 65 million years ago when the object first broke into the atmosphere heading toward its eventual doom and that of an entire species.
 Later, in a small boat I was taken to what I was told was exactly over the spot and from there, on the open sea I could imagine the waves in an ever expanding circle rushing outward toward Brazos on the north and who knows how far to the east and south.
 The moment took me back to the following:

 Starting 56 miles west of the coastal community of Chicxulub and following in a circular half-circumference inland directly along the crater's outer ring until it turns north and touches the coast again 56 miles east of Chicxulub, are hundreds and hundreds of cenotes, but very few inside of the ring.
-So too, even though quite a number of small archaeological sites indicating the presence of casual or regular human habitation exists throughout the general northwest region, there are really only two so called first-ranked sites and five second-ranked sites located within the Chicxulub impact basin, of which one is the Mayan city of Dzibilchaltun, located about 10 miles from present day Merida.
+So too, even though quite a number of small archaeological sites indicating the presence of casual or regular human habitation exists throughout the general northwest region, there are really only two so called first-ranked sites and five second-ranked sites located within the Chicxulub impact basin, of which one is the Maya city of Dzibilchaltun, located about 10 miles from present day Merida with the other being the last Maya capitol following the fall of Chichen Itza, Mayapan, which sits roughly 10 miles inside the southwestern portion of the ring.
 There is one first-ranked site, Uxmal, and six second-ranked sites immediately outside the basin.
-The large cenotes located all along or near the trough marking the ring feature itself does not appear to have been particularly attractive for settlement --- although the late capitol following the fall of Chichen Itza, Mayapan, sits basically on top a southwestern portion of the ring.

-As for Chichen Itza, the last time I was there was a couple of years out of high school while traveling all over Mexico on a road trip with a buddy.
-He had bought a used six-cylinder 1951 Chevy panel truck that was in pretty good shape and over a period of a few months we outfitted it like a camper with fold down bunks, table, sink, stove, and portable toilet.
-Early one Saturday morning we crossed into Mexico at the Tiajuana border with no idea how long we were going to be gone.
+As for Chichen Itza, my first time there I was a couple of years out of high school traveling all over Mexico on a road trip with a buddy.
+We had bought a used six-cylinder 1951 Chevy panel truck that was in pretty good shape and over a period of a few months we outfitted it like a camper with fold down bunks, table, sink, stove, and portable toilet.
+Early one Saturday morning we crossed into Mexico at the Tijuana border with no idea how long we were going to be gone.

-The whole pyramid from top to bottom was built with a master design.
+The whole Pyramid of Kukulkan, also known as El Castillo, from top to bottom was built with a master design.
 For example, each of the four sides has a staircase.
 Each of the staircases has 91 steps, of with all four added together equals 364.
 If you add the top platform it makes 365, the number of days in a year.
 You could go on and on, but I'm sure you get the point.

 A number of blocks later, after going down several backstreets and turning a few corners the two of us came upon the old man from the bus standing in the shade from the eve of a doorway along a brightly colored building.
 Thinking we would be going inside I turned toward the door but was quickly redirected toward an old pick-up truck parked along the curb.
 Inside the truck on the passenger side was a man that truly appeared to be much, much older than the man on the bus.
 The much, much older man looked at me for what seemed like an eternity, but was really probably not much more than a few minutes.
 Then looking past me, he spoke in what I presume was some Mayan dialect to the man from the bus.
 The much older man signaled the man I walked down with to get in the truck and the two of them drove off.
 When I turned to ask the man from the bus what was going on, he too was gone.

 That evening, well after sundown and the twilight faded into dark, the man in sunglasses came to my room.
-He told me the old, old man in the pick-up was a Mayan priest, a spiritual elder, and, even though it wasn't at any governmental or official level, he had given me, at the tribal level, sanctuary to access the Tulum temple complex at night for the equinox.
-However, he said, there were a few things I should see on his laptop first, and inorder to connect online asked that I meet him at Starbucks the next day.
+He told me the old, old man in the pick-up was a Maya high priest, a spiritual elder, and, even though it wasn't at any governmental or official level, he had given me, at the tribal level, sanctuary to access the Tulum temple complex at night for the equinox, that I would be entering the compound through a little known entrance escorted by specially chosen tribal members.
+However, he said, there were a few things I should see on his laptop first, and in order to connect online asked that I meet him at Starbucks the next day.
 Which I did.
 The man in the expensive sunglasses, who also wore a Rolex and Prada shoes by the way, had three pages bookmarked to show me.
 The first was a picture of the official entrance to the complex.
 The second was a Map that showed where the official entrance was located, where the exit was, and where along the walls several other openings were.
 He then pointed out which opening I was to use to access the complex, saying a man would be there to guide me across the temple grounds at night.
-To secure myself somewhere out of sight during the day close by, take water, and meet at the guide at the designated time.
+To secure myself somewhere out of sight during the day close by, take water, and meet the guide at the designated time.

 FOR MORE, CLICK THE TEMPLE SUNRISE PHOTO BELOW: